ethereum/EIPs/EIPS/eip-draft-graph_interface.md

 ## Motivation
 <!-- }
 The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright. {-->
- Graphs relations amongst distributed entities arise naturally in claim-based identity frameworks, trust-systems, machine-to-machine RBAC security models, voting-delegation mechanisms, transitive relationships, economics models, architecture modeling, et ce tera.
+ Graphs relations amongst distributed entities arise naturally in claim-based identity frameworks, trust-systems, machine-to-machine RBAC security models, voting-delegation mechanisms, transitive relationships, economics models, architecture model standardization, et ce tera.
- The implementation of graphs can easely grow in complexity, since many graph-related problems soon become NP-like problems.
-By having a set of standarised interfaces and most probably a set of reference library implementations many contracts will be able to profit.
+ The implementation of graphs can easily grow in complexity, since many graph-related problems soon become NP-like problems.
+By having a set of standardized interfaces and most probably a set of reference library implementations many contracts will be able to profit.
  Taking into account that data in a blockchain must represent assets, or more generally speaking, rights and obligations among subjects, the graph interface will focus on network-of-value use cases.
-For example, graphs can be directed or no, but in network-of-value only directed graphs are usefuls, since contract rights and obligations are always directed and leaving freedom to choose will promote implementation errors.
+For example, graphs can be directed or no, but in network-of-value only directed graphs are useful, since contract rights and obligations are always directed and leaving freedom to choose will promote implementation errors.

- Nodes in a Graph can be, a priori, of any time, but for the sake of simplification, and to avoid complex or flawed desings just nodes of type address will be considered.
+ Nodes in a Graph can be, a priori, of any time, but for the sake of simplification, and to avoid complex or flawed designs just nodes of type address will be considered.

-* Wallets can directly profit from graphs repesenting networks of neighbourgh trusts, opening the way to new business scenarios.
+* Wallets can directly profit from graphs representing networks of neighborhood trusts, opening the way to new business scenarios.
 * Complex right-delegation patterns become simple with the introduction of graphs.
 * Identity schemas will be much easier to implement with the help of graphs.